eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 obtains.
 Generally if $|\xi|,\gamma\ll1$ then the derivatives obey
 $|\dot{\alpha}|\ll|\dot{s}|$: a [seperation of timescales](https://en.wikipedia.org/wiki/Method_of_averaging).
 For
-durations when this obtains, short periods at intremediate times, inflation could be treated as a parameter instead of its own dynamic variable, with staking fraction equilibrating to $s^\star$ more quickly than $\alpha^\star$ equilibrates.
+durations when this obtains, one or more periods at intremediate times, inflation can be usefully approximated as a parameter instead of its own dynamic variable, with staking fraction equilibrating to
+$s^\star$ more quickly than $\alpha^\star$ equilibrates.

 Does this hold presently?
 For a sanity-check, a quick look at YCharts since The Merge shows that $$s,\dot{s}$$ do indeed seem to vary over a